-Article 5 - Applicable law
+Article 5 Applicable law

-The disciplinary bodies base their decisions on UEFA's Statutes, regulations, directives and decisions, as well as the Laws of the Game and Swiss law and any other law that the competent disciplinary body considers applicable.
+The disciplinary bodies base their decisions:

+- a. primarily on UEFA's Statutes, regulations, directives and decisions, and the Laws of the Game; and - a. subsidiarily on Swiss law and any other law that the competent disciplinary body deems applicable.